Podcastindex-org/podcast-namespace/README.md

 ## Current Roadmap

 **Phase 1** - Comment period closes on `11/15/20` and tags that have good consensus will be adopted.
-Any tags withe questions, concerns or no discernable use case will be either
+Any tags with questions, concerns or no discernable use case will be either
               removed or booted to Phase 2.

 **Phase 2** - This phase is currently open for tag proposals and ideas.